aws-amplify/docs/js/start.md

 import App from './App.vue'
-import Amplify, * as AmplifyModules from 'aws-amplify' import { AmplifyPlugin } from 'aws-amplify-vue' import awsmobile from './aws-exports' Amplify.configure(awsmobile)
+import Amplify, * as AmplifyModules from 'aws-amplify' import { AmplifyPlugin } from 'aws-amplify-vue' import awsconfig from './aws-exports'

+Amplify.configure(awsconfig)

 Vue.use(AmplifyPlugin, AmplifyModules)